gvvaughan/specl/README.md

 2. Specifications
 -----------------

-Write your software specifications using [YAML][] with embedded examples written in Lua.
-A minimal "spec" file outline follows:
+The `specl` command verifies that the behaviour of your software meets the specifications encoded in one or more _spec-files_.
+A spec-file is a [YAML][] structured file, laid out as groups of nested plain-English descriptions of specifications, with associated snippets of [Lua][] code that verify whether the software behaves as described.

+A tiny spec-file outline follows:

-    describe spec file format:
+    describe specification file format:
-    - it is just a list of specifications, with example code: print "Hello, Specl!"
+    - it is just a list of examples with descriptions: with_Lua_code ("to verify described behaviours")

-[YAML][] makes for a very readable specification file format, and allows embedded [Lua][] code within the standard.
-For the first week of its existence, [Specl][] used nested Lua lists of function dictionaries, which may have been extremely easy to parse and load for the computer, but the swathe of brackets, braces and commas were a bit of an eyesore for the programmer.
-[Specl][] still loads the new [YAML][] spec-files into the same nested function-dictionary-tables before using them, so you can still write them that way if you prefer.
+    - it is followed by additional specifications: print "Lua example code demonstrates this specification" print "on several (indented) lines, if necessary."

-After any header comments and whitespace, the first significant line of a specification file is the description of the first example group, followed by `:\n` (colon, newline):
+The first significant line of any specification is the plain-English description of the first example group, ending with a `:` (colon).

-    description of the following example group in plain English:

-More group descriptions can follow later, but before that the list of example descriptions for that group are all indented beneath, usually starting in the first column with `- ` (dash, space).
-By default, the [YAML][] parser will assume that each description, up to the first `:` (colon), and the associated example code are both vanilla strings.
+Underneath that are two examples, each starting with `- ` (minus, space) and separated by a `:` (colon) into a _description_ of some desired behaviour, and the associated [Lua][] code to demonstrate it.

+The descriptions above follow the [RSpec][] convention of using _describe_ as the first word of a group description, and _it_ as the first word of an example description.
+[Specl][] doesn't enforce them, they are conventions after all, but `specl` output tends to look much better if you follow them.
+There are more conventions regarding the choice of first word in a description under various other circumstances, which we'll cover shortly.

+A fuller spec-file will contain several example groups, similar to the one above, each typically followed by dozens of individual examples.
+To easily keep track of what specifications go with what parts of your implementation, it's good practice to put all your specs in a subdirectory, with one spec named after each file being specified.
+For example, your application might have a `src/stack.lua` class, along with a `specs/stack_spec.yaml` file that contains all the matching specifications.

+All of those specifications eventually boil down to lists of behaviour descriptions and example code, all indented as prescribed by the [YAML][] file-format.

+### 2.1 YAML

+[YAML][] makes for a very readable specification file-format, and allows embedded [Lua][] code right within the standard, as you saw in the last section.
+However, there are some rules to follow as you write your spec-files in order to maintain valid [YAML][] format that [Specl][] can load correctly.

+Indenting with TAB characters is a syntax error, because the [YAML][] parser uses indentation columns to infer nesting.
+It's easiest just to avoid putting TAB characters in your spec files entirely.

-Punctuation is not allowed in an unquoted [YAML][] string, however, so you will need to force the parser to read the description as a string by surrounding it with `"` (double-quote mark) if you want to write punctuation in the description:
+Punctuation is not allowed in an unquoted [YAML][] string, so you will need to force the parser to read the description as a string by surrounding it with `"` (double-quote mark) if you want to put any punctuation in the description text:

     - "it requires double-quote marks, but only when using punctuation":

+Indentation of the code following an example description must be at least one column further in than the first **letter** of the description text above, because [YAML][] counts the leading `- ` (minus, space) as part of the indentation whitespace.

 [Specl][] treats everything following the `:` (colon) as a Lua code:

     - it concatenates all following indented lines to a single line: